Keyboard shortcuts

 SVMSparse TF-IDF (char 3-6 + word 1-2 n-grams)Synthetic data generatorsLexical surface patterns

-The SVM is architecturally the most important independence guarantee.
-While cosine similarity and CatBoost both operate on the same dense sentence-transformer embedding (384 dimensions from all-MiniLM-L6-v2), the SVM operates on an entirely orthogonal feature representation: sparse TF-IDF character and word n-grams extracted by sklearn.pipeline.Pipeline + FeatureUnion.
-This means the SVM captures lexical surface patterns (abbreviations, digit sequences, camelCase fragments) that the dense embedding may collapse — providing genuine corrective signal in DST fusion.
+Architecturally this also provides the most important independence guarantee in the DST stack.
+While cosine similarity and CatBoost both operate on the same dense sentence-transformer embedding (384 dimensions from all-MiniLM-L6-v2), the SVM operates on a fully orthogonal feature representation: sparse TF-IDF character and word n-grams extracted by sklearn.pipeline.Pipeline + FeatureUnion.
+The SVM captures lexical surface patterns (abbreviations, digit sequences, camelCase fragments) that the dense embedding collapses — providing genuine corrective signal in DST fusion.

 SVM Architecture (adopted from Signals)